theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 8.5.0

+**[Helm Chart]** Helm chart has been completely rewritten to be flexible, and it is not compatible with earlier versions.
+Follow [this guide](https://docs.onedev.io/upgrade-guide#comming-from-chart-v--842) to upgrade your chart from version <= 8.4.2

 # 8.4.0

 1. **[Executor]** Kubernetes executor no longer supports to execute step of type `Run Docker Container` to avoid mounting container sock into sidecar container.
 Put your step logic in a command step instead